×

 Treatment for xerostomia focuses on managing symptoms and addressing the underlying cause.
 Increasing fluid intake and sipping water regularly can help alleviate dryness.
 Using saliva substitutes, such as over-the-counter oral moisturizers or gels, can provide temporary relief.
 Chewing sugar-free gum or sucking on sugar-free candies can stimulate saliva production.
 For individuals whose dry mouth is related to medication, adjusting the dosage or switching to alternative medications may be beneficial, but this should be done under the guidance of a healthcare provider.
 Managing underlying health conditions, such as treating Sjögren's syndrome or controlling diabetes, is crucial in alleviating xerostomia.
 Regular dental check-ups and good oral hygiene practices are essential to prevent complications associated with dry mouth.
 If symptoms persist or significantly impact quality of life, consulting a healthcare professional for further evaluation and treatment options is important.

-- Occupational Psychology in St george
+- Emergency Surgical Specialist in St george

-- Cardiac Scans in St george
+- Vascular And Non-Vascular Interventions Specialist in St george

-- Heart-Lung Transplant in St george
+- High-Risk Pregnancy Specialist in St george

-- Congenital and Structural GI Disorders in St george
+- Tropical Medicine Specialist in St george

-- Transplant Surgery Services in St george
+- Cytopathology Services in St george

-- Pediatric Allergy Testing and Diagnosis in St george
+- Long-Term Follow-Up in St george

-- Vaccination Services in St george
+- Epilepsy Surgery Evaluation in St george

-- Pediatric Rehabilitation in St george
+- Fine Needle Aspiration (FNA) in St george